 The following programs are available to properties inside the Urban Renewal District.

-Minor Maintenance Grant Program
+Minor Improvement Grant Program

-The Minor Maintenance Grant Program offers property owners up to $500 to make small improvements or 'quick fixes' to their property.
+The Minor Improvement Grant Program offers property owners up to $500 to make small improvements or 'quick fixes' to their property.
 No matching private funds are needed to participate in this program.
 The program flyer, guidelines, and application form can be accessed by clicking on the following links:

-Facade Improvement Grant Program
+Building Improvement Grant Program